cmccchino/DLAT-MED1-AlphaFold-Multimer/README.md

 **Four consistent findings across all runs:**

 1. **The acetyltransferase catalytic domain (mature residues 334–561) is the sole predicted MED1 contact surface** — contributing 74–100% of DLAT interface residues in every run
-2. **The PSBD (mature residues 270–307) is completely free in all predictions** — zero contacts in every model, suggesting compatibility with intact PDC assembly during Mediator engagement
+2. **The Peripheral Subunit-Binding Domain (PSBD) (mature residues 270–307) is completely free in all predictions** — zero contacts in every model, suggesting compatibility with intact PDC assembly during Mediator engagement
 3. **Trimer modeling dramatically improves interaction confidence** — ipTM increases from 0.148→0.412 (MED1 domain) and 0.344→0.505 (LXXLL), demonstrating that quaternary assembly creates emergent interaction surfaces absent in the isolated monomer
 4. **The MED1 LXXLL coactivator recruitment region is the preferred contact** — with both LXXLL motifs engaged simultaneously by two adjacent DLAT subunits in the trimer run, consistent with canonical coactivator LXXLL motif engagement